 On a broader level, this practice can also be considered "green".
 With fewer people commuting to and from work everyday, this generates less automobile pollution which, in this respect, can be likened to a benefit for all of society.

-The ability to telecommute isn't for everyone nor is it a one-sized-fits-all solution, but for those who it is appealing and a good way to work, the practice can be a mutually beneficial one in terms of savings.
+The ability to telecommute isn't for everyone nor is it a one-sized-fits-all solution, but for those who find it appealing and a good way to work, the practice can be a mutually beneficial one in terms of savings and productivity.
 In workplaces where it both feasible and possible, incorporating telecommuting into the workplace is often a win-win for everyone.